tfrth/song-tag/README.md

 ##Step 1: Create Schema

+In server.js file, make sure you include Express and Mongoose as dependencies.
+Also, in server.js, initiliaze the connection to Mongo.

-Here are the models we'll create in Mongoose:
+Here are the Mongoose models we'll create in our server.js:

 ####Artist
  * name (string)